 I believe that every human being on planet Earth was created to be a part of a Resolution Mechanism.
 When this is realized, the true leader emerges and your significance is born.
 (Wayne W. Carey)

 I ask myself several questions about starting my blog; What would I write about?
 What would be my niche?
 How effective are you going to be?
 What will be the difference of your blog compared to other blogs?
 To be honestly speaking or writing, I was unsure about those questions.
 However, I’m hoping that through my blog, my transparency would be seen and the world becomes familiar with Wayne W. Carey.
-My wife, Genice J. Cooper-Carey, my two adorable sons, Earvin-Wayne Roland Carey who is named after Earvin Magic Johnson, he also carries my name Wayne and my father’s name Roland and Police Constable 4253 Denzel Johnson who is my step-son that I admire.
+My wife, Genice J. Cooper-Carey, my two adorable sons, Earvin-Wayne Roland Carey who is named after Earvin Magic Johnson, he also carries my name Wayne and my father’s name Roland and Police Constable 4253 Denzel Johnson my eldest son who God gave to me.
 I love his humility and his discipline, he is becoming a great man.

 In my blogs I will be writing on Relationships, Family, Organizational Leadership, Parenting, Youth, Self- Esteem, Self- Confidence, Business, Mediation, Motivational, and Inspirational articles.